 In addition to providing diagnostic testing, together both laboratories played an important role in the eradication of hog cholera, bovine and swine brucellosis, bovine tuberculosis, and pseudorabies from Wisconsin herds.

 The Wisconsin Veterinary Diagnostic Laboratory (WVDL) was established in 1999 by Wisconsin Act 107 (1999 Senate Bill 358) which was enacted on 28 April 2000.
-With that Act, effective July 1, 2000, the Wisconsin Animal Health Laboratory was transferred from the Department of Agriculture, Trade and Consumer Protection to the University of Wisconsin System and renamed the Wisconsin Veterinary Diagnostic Laboratory.
+With that Act, effective July 1, 2000, the Wisconsin Animal Health Laboratory was transferred from the Department of Agriculture, Trade and Consumer Protection (DATCP) to the University of Wisconsin System and renamed the Wisconsin Veterinary Diagnostic Laboratory.
 This change occurred through the collaborative efforts of the Wisconsin Veterinary Medical Association (WVMA), the School of Veterinary Medicine, and the State of Wisconsin.
 Continued support from the State and UW campus, along with increasing demand for diagnostics with exceptional quality, led to the design and construction of a new laboratory on the UW-Madison Campus.
 The current state-of-the-art facility on Easterday Lane opened its doors in 2006.

 The legislation created the Wisconsin Veterinary Diagnostic Laboratory with a specific line of funding in the State budget yet part of the University of Wisconsin System and administered by the UW-Madison Campus.
 The mandates of the Wisconsin Veterinary Diagnostic Laboratory are as follows:

 - Provides testing and diagnostic services for all types of animals, including fish, in this state, with emphasis on services for farm animals.